lcleigh/lcleigh/README.md

  - 💻 I am currently a Junior Software Engineer Apprentice.

- - 🏋🏼‍♀️ Currently lerning in a Software Enginerring bootcamp with [Makers](https://www.makers.tech/).
+ - 🏋🏼‍♀️ Currently learning in a Software Enginerring bootcamp with [Makers](https://www.makers.tech/).

  - 💪🏼 Completed a bootcamp in Software Development with [Techup](https://techuponline.thinkific.com/).